tamnguyenbbt/Okapi/README.md

 ````

 * Best test data usage practices
-	* If you write test scripts using Okapi using C# and any IDE such as Visual Studio, the best from of test data is DTO classes.
+	* If you write test scripts using Okapi, C# and any IDE such as Visual Studio, the best form of test data is DTO classes.
 	* Some try to use CSV, Excel, Database to store test data.
-This is overkill and adds uneccessary overheads because you need to convert back and forth from one from to another.
+This is overkill and adds uneccessary overheads because you need to convert back and forth from one DTO classes to one of the above-mentioned forms.
 These forms are useful only when you have a tool, not an API, such as you write a desktop client application which uses Okapi as the engine.
 	* Always write reusable test steps which are independent from the web page business rules.
-Business rules are injected by test data (data-driven test scripts)
+Business rules should be embedded in test data and be injected by test data into reusable test steps (data-driven test).

 ## Common TestObject Method References